sylhare/sylhare.github.io/_posts/2015-02-08-Linux-Command-Line-101.md

     ls [HC][A-Z][0-9]???

 ### File Manipulation
-Allow to print on the command the content of a file
+Allows printing on the command the content of a file

     cat file.txt